Emerging markets come off the boil for Nestle and Unilever

 Both companies maintained their operating margin and sales targets for the year.

-Unilever shares traded up 1.5per cent at 1105 GMT, while Nestle slipped 0.8per cent.
+Unilever shares traded up 1.5per cent at 1345 GMT, while Nestle slipped 2.2per cent.

 Pernod said its like-for-like sales rose only 1.3per cent, down from 10.4per cent a year ago and below analysts' expectations.

-Pernod shares fell 3.8per cent, trimming gains for the year to under 12per cent.
+Pernod shares fell 4.6per cent, trimming gains for the year to under 11per cent.
 The French company is facing U.S. tariffs as a result of a long-running dispute over aircraft subsidies.

-Nestle has been the better performer over the year to date, gaining more than 30per cent as investors warmed to Schneider's strategy.
-Unilever, under new CEO Alan Jope this year, has gained around 14per cent.
+Nestle shares have been the better performer over the year to date, gaining 30per cent as investors warmed to Schneider's strategy.
+Unilever, under new CEO Alan Jope this year, has seen its share price increase by around 14per cent.

 (Additional reporting by Dominique Vidalon in Paris; Editing by Keith Weir and Elaine Hardcastle)